epfl-ada/ada-2022-project-borroworrob/docs/adaventure/_posts/2022-12-23-adaventure.md

 ## Sentimental analysis

-### Score on summary??
+### Score on summary

 Using the sentimental analysis, we will only look at data movies with more than 4 actors in it.
-We will compute the diversity percentage and merge with previous `df_sent` and try to look for a relation.
+For this, we are looking at sentiment scores depending on number of groups.

 ### Linear regression